owlbarn/tutorial/book/signal/README.md

 Both applications are inspired by [@moler2008numerical].
 The third application is about image processing.
 These three applications together present a full picture about how the wide usage of FFT in various scenarios.

+(A backup application can always be to separate noises; Refer to Data-Driven Book, Code 2.3.)

 ### Find period of sunspots